mmtree/make_figures_for_publication_tutorial/Tutorial 1 - basics/README.md

 ### Inkscape step 6 &ndash; Create page around panel

-Lastly, we want to make the Inkscape page fit exacty around the panel we have just created.
+**Draw page around final figure:** Lastly, we want to make the Inkscape page fit exacty around the panel we have just created.
 We can do this by selecting all the objects you wish to include in the final figure and then clicking

     Edit -> Resize Page to Selection

 The Inkscape page will now exactly encapsulate your final figure.
 Whatever is in the Inkscape page is what gets saved in the pdf.

-Save the page as a pdf by going to
+**Save final figure:** Save the page as a pdf by going to

     File -> Save As